Bronze Age: Levant

 The term Neo-Syria is used to designate the early Iron Age.

 The old Syrian period was dominated by the Eblaite first kingdom, Nagar and the Mariote second kingdom.
 The Akkadians conquered large areas of the Levant and were followed by the Amorite kingdoms, c.
 2000–1600 BC, which arose in Mari, Yamhad, Qatna, and Assyria.
 From the 15th century BC onward, the term Amurru is usually applied to the region extending north of Canaan as far as Kadesh on the Orontes River.

 The earliest-known contact of Ugarit with Egypt (and the first exact dating of Ugaritic civilisation) comes from a carnelian bead identified with the Middle Kingdom pharaoh Senusret I, whose reign is dated to 1971–1926 BC.
 A stela and a statuette of the Egyptian pharaohs Senusret III and Amenemhet III have also been found.
 However, it is unclear when they first arrived at Ugarit.
 In the Amarna letters, messages from Ugarit c.
 1350 BC written by Ammittamru I, Niqmaddu II, and his queen have been discovered.
 From the 16th to the 13th century BC, Ugarit remained in constant contact with Egypt and Cyprus (Alashiya).

 Mitanni was a loosely organised state in northern Syria and south-east Anatolia, emerging c.
 1500–1300 BC.
 Founded by an Indo-Aryan ruling class that governed a predominantly Hurrian population, Mitanni came to be a regional power after the Hittite destruction of Kassite Babylon created a power vacuum in Mesopotamia.
 At its beginning, Mitanni's major rival was Egypt under the Thutmosids.
 However, with the ascent of the Hittite empire, Mitanni and Egypt allied to protect their mutual interests from the threat of Hittite domination.
 At the height of its power during the 14th century BC, Mitanni had outposts centred on its capital, Washukanni, which archaeologists have located on the headwaters of the Khabur River.
 Eventually, Mitanni succumbed to the Hittites and later Assyrian attacks, eventually being reduced to a province of the Middle Assyrian Empire.

 The Israelites were an ancient Semitic-speaking people of the Ancient Near East who inhabited part of Canaan during the tribal and monarchic periods (15th–6th centuries BC), and lived in the region in smaller numbers after the fall of the monarchy.
 The name "Israel" first appears c.
-1209 BCE, at the end of the Late Bronze Age and the very beginning of the Iron Age, on the Merneptah Stele raised by the Egyptian pharaoh Merneptah.
+1209 BC, at the end of the Late Bronze Age and the very beginning of the Iron Age, on the Merneptah Stele raised by the Egyptian pharaoh Merneptah.

 The Arameans were a Northwest Semitic semi-nomadic pastoral people who originated in what is now modern Syria (Biblical Aram) during the Late Bronze and early Iron Age.
 Large groups migrated to Mesopotamia, where they intermingled with the native Akkadian (Assyrian and Babylonian) population.
 The Aramaeans never had a unified empire; they were divided into independent kingdoms all across the Near East.
 After the Bronze Age collapse, their political influence was confined to Syro-Hittite states, which were entirely absorbed into the Neo-Assyrian Empire by the 8th century BC.